dtcenter/METplus/docs/Users_Guide/installation.rst

 MET_VALID_HHMM was used by GridStat wrapper to set part of the climatology file path.
 This was replaced by the METplus configuration variables <MET-tool>_CLIMO_[MEAN/STDEV]_INPUT_[DIR/TEMPLATE] (i.e. :term:`GRID_STAT_CLIMO_MEAN_INPUT_TEMPLATE`).

 The output_prefix variable in the MET config files was previously set by referencing variable environment variables set by METplus.
 This has since been changed so that output_prefix references the $OUTPUT_PREFIX environment variable.
-This value is now set in the METplus configuration files using the wrapper-specific configuration variable, such as :term:`GRID_STAT_OUTPUT_PREFIX: or :term:`ENSEMBLE_STAT_OUTPUT_PREFIX`.
+This value is now set in the METplus configuration files using the wrapper-specific configuration variable, such as :term:`GRID_STAT_OUTPUT_PREFIX` or :term:`ENSEMBLE_STAT_OUTPUT_PREFIX`.

 Due to these changes, MET configuration files that refer to any of these deprecated environment variables will throw an error.
-While the :ref:`_validate_config` will automatically remove any invalid environment variables that may be set in the MET configuration files, the user will be responsible for adding the corresponding METplus configuration variable to reproduce the intended behavior.
+While the :ref:`validate_config` will automatically remove any invalid environment variables that may be set in the MET configuration files, the user will be responsible for adding the corresponding METplus configuration variable to reproduce the intended behavior.
 The tool will give a suggested value for <MET-tool>_OUTPUT_PREFIX.

 Example::